Women's FA Cup: Format

+All other clubs enter in the first qualifying round.

 Trophies

 The original Mitre Challenge Trophy has "disappeared", according to the WFA History records.
 This cup was replaced in May 1979 when the Football Association donated a new trophy for the competition's winners, to mark the WFA's tenth anniversary.

 1970–71 cup winner Sue Lopez said it was suspected that a player "tucked it away somewhere in a trophy cabinet", and she was trying to locate the original cup for the National Football Museum in 2015.

 The current Women's FA Cup trophy was one of the first prestigious trophies to be made in the Thomas Lyte silver workshop.

 List of finals

-The following is a list of Women's FA Cup seasons and Final results.
+The following is a list of Women's FA Cup seasons and final results.